nyu-software-engineering/data-storage-example-app/README.md

 Copy the file named `.env.example` into a new file named simply, `.env`.

-Make sure the `FRONTEND_DOMAIN` setting in this file specifies the correct domain and port where the React front-end app is running.
+Make sure the `FRONT_END_DOMAIN` setting in this file specifies the correct domain and port where the React front-end app is running.

 ```javascript
 FRONT_END_DOMAIN=http://localhost:3001